BinaryAnalysisPlatform/bap/README.md

 pull requests that have MIT license.

-If you wrote analysis with BAP, then don't hesitate to [release](https://opam.ocaml.org/doc/Packaging.html) it to opam, for the benefit of the community.
+If you wrote analysis with BAP, then don't hesitate to [release](https://opam.ocaml.org/doc/Packaging.html) it to OPAM, for the benefit of the community.